Roaming Around the Florida State Fair in Tampa

 If there is only one food you eat at the Florida State Fair, this Amish donut is it.
 Look for the white tent by the expo hall by the water.

 As for the deep-fried bubblegum, I dropped $4 on this and it was OK.
 Not sure if you can tell by the photo, but the batter is pink and had a little fruity-berry flavor and scent to it.
 As for the center being bubblegum, I’m not sure.
 It could be a pink marshmallow but maybe it is bubblegum.
 How long does bubblegum last in your digestive system?
 Something like seven years?

 The primary reason I went to the fair today was the Sarasota-based band Yesterdayze was playing.
 Not only are they a groovy, high-energy ’60s tribute band, the bassist is my uncle.
 I wanted to show some family support and I’m glad I made the trip.

 Admission into the Florida State Fair is $12 but parking is free.
 If I was on my A-game and new I would go, I could have picked up a discount ticket from a Sweetbay Supermarket.
 I didn’t hop on any rides, one because I don’t think I can stomach any of those wild rides in my old age and two, some rides said you couldn’t ride them if you’ve had surgery within the year.
 Dang!
 The only thing I wanted to try was the mechanical bull so I’m putting it on the list for next year.

 Need relief?
 I found a couple of options – basic pit toilets or nice, running water ones.
 Of course, these have bathroom attendants who work for tips.

 The Florida Cracker area was pretty neat, too.
-I watched sugarcane being pressed into liquid and next door, samples of sugarcane were being distributed for a small donation.
+I watched sugarcane pressed into liquid.
+Next door, samples were distributed for a small donation.

 Ah, the fair.
 I just can’t get enough.
 Are you a fair person?
 Do you have a favorite fair food or ride?